 This is the second part of the beginners' course in Arabic following on from Beginners' Arabic I (PPLB4029A).
 Students with a GCSE grade C or below (or equivalent experience) may join this module.
 By the end of the course you will be able to speak about; read simple, authentic Arabic texts of familiar topics; write informal notes on familiar topics connected to daily life; have a great understanding of aspects of Arab culture connected to everyday life, including culturally important expressions commonly used among friends and acquaintances.

-Two intermediate courses in Arabic for those students who have taken Beginners' Arabic I and II or have a GCSE in the language.
+Two intermediate courses in Arabic for those students who have taken Beginners' Arabic I and II or have some experience of the language.
 These modules aim to enable students to build on, and further enhance, existing reading, writing, speaking and listening skills.
 A key component is the exploration of themes that develop interculturality.
 Specific aspects of language are revisited and consolidated at a higher level.
 The emphasis lies on enhancing essential grammar notions and vocabulary areas in meaningful contexts, whilst developing knowledge of contemporary life and society that focuses on culture and current affairs.